Dr Joe Atkinson

 - 'Gender and the Future of Work' briefing paper prepared for the Tribune Group of Labour MPs.

 - ‘Parliamentary Intent and the Sewel Convention as a Legislatively Entrenched Political Convention’, U.K. Const.
 L. Blog.

 Title/Description Awarding Body People Involved Dates Amounts 'AI and Employment Law' Society of Legal Scholars SICCL and SPERI Years funded: 2020-21. £3000

 - Teaching interests

-I largely teach in my own areas of research, those related to human rights and employment law, which means I am able to deliver research-led teaching that gives students an insight into the new ideas and emerging trends in these fields.
+I largely teach in my own areas of research, which means I am able to deliver research-led teaching that gives students an insight into the new ideas and emerging trends in these fields.